 It is always said that man is a social being.
 But I find it too simple a statement and would choose to label him as a spiritual being as well with a well-developed intellect and an unrivalled ability to think deeply unlike any other life form.
 From long past, man has lived in togetherness in communities and societies.
 This is the reason why man has thrived and flourished and reached the pinnacle of success where he is today.
 One thing that man will always be proud of; are the numerous inventions and discoveries that stand to his credit.
 Right from the invention of fire, wheel and zero to rockets and spaceships that have taken him into outer space, his quest for more remains undiminished that has only grown with time.
-What is even more creditworthy is the fact that the pace of these inventions and discoveries is continuously continuing at scorching pace and technology is leading the revolution that we witness today.
+What is even more creditworthy is the fact that the pace of these inventions and discoveries is still continuing at scorching pace and technology is leading the revolution that we witness today.
 Newer things are continuously evolving and populating the landscape every day.
 We seem to be smashing all records and breaching all boundaries that is sure to unleash a whole new set of things that will change our world like never before.

 Amid all the pleasures of modern living accentuated by unprecedented convenience and comfort, you would agree that our fast-paced life, high-pressure assignments and high-maintenance relationships have squeezed out most of the joy and happiness from our lives.
 With a result that whatever little time we are left with, we feel utterly depleted and enervated as if all energy has evaporated just like water in a poodle under the scorching sun.
 We seem to be perpetually tired and mentally fatigued that no amount of upliftment of spirits seems to work well enough.
 In this situation whatever little efforts we make at revival are met with uninspiring and dismal results and soon find ourselves falling into the quagmire of no return.
 In this situation we don’t feel like attending even the basic tasks of the day and our eyes are set upon the approaching weekend.
 Naturally, no great things happen to us as we remain hopeless on most fronts.
 With this mindset we are unable to enjoy fully in our personal lives as well.
 This is the most disastrous situation to find yourself in, even as the remedy is quite in sight and easy to implement.